uboat.net

 CargoGeneral cargo

-History During the war the Volendam carried over 100.000 troops and continued her service for Britain until July 1945.
-In 1946 the ship carried Dutch troops to the Netherlands East Indies and was then returned to her owner which used her in Europe - Australia emigrant voyages.
-She was broken up in 1952 at Hendrik-Ido-Ambacht.
+In 1946 the Volendam carried Dutch troops to the Netherlands East Indies and was then returned to her owner which used her in Europe - Australia emigrant voyages.
+Broken up at Hendrik-Ido-Ambacht in February 1952.

-At 00.00 hours on 31 Aug, 1940, the Volendam was hit by one torpedo from U-60 about 200 miles west of the Bloody Foreland.
+At 00.00 hours on 31 Aug 1940 the Volendam was hit by one torpedo from U-60 about 200 miles west of the Bloody Foreland.
 The torpedo struck in #1 hold and opened a hole of 16 by 10 metres that caused the flooding of #1 and #2 hold.
-Soon it was necessary to abandon ship, but this was no problem because this had been practiced in port and the children sang ´Roll out the Barrel´ until they were rescued by three other ships of the convoy (British steam merchant Bassethound, British steam tanker Valldemosa and Olaf Fostenes) and brought back to Britain.
+Soon it was necessary to abandon ship, but this was no problem because this had been practiced in port and the children sang Roll out the Barrel until they were rescued by three other ships of convoy (British steam merchant Bassethound, British steam tanker Valldemosa and Olaf Fostenes) and brought back to Britain.
 The only casualty was a crewman, who drowned when he fell overboard.

 If you can help us with any additional information on this vessel then please contact us.